N. Colorado looks to extend streak vs Idaho

-BOTTOM LINE: Northern Colorado looks for its seventh straight win in the head-to-head series over Idaho.
-Northern Colorado has won by an average of 20 points in its last six wins over the Vandals.
+BOTTOM LINE: Northern Colorado looks for its eighth straight win in the head-to-head series over Idaho.
+Northern Colorado has won by an average of 20 points in its last seven wins over the Vandals.
 Idaho's last win in the series came on Feb.
 9, 2017, an 88-76 win.

-LEADING THE WAY: Bodie Hume is averaging 16.5 points and 7.5 rebounds to lead the charge for the Bears.
-Daylen Kountz is also a big contributor, maintaining an average of 11.9 points per game.
-The Vandals have been led by Damen Thacker, who is averaging 11 points.
+SAVVY SENIORS: Idaho has relied heavily on its seniors this year.
+Damen Thacker, Scott Blakney, Gabe Quinnett and Ja'Vary Christmas have combined to account for 60 percent of the team's scoring this year and 65 percent of all Vandals points over the last five games.

-TAKE IT UP A NOTCH: The Vandals have scored 67 points per game across six conference games, an improvement from the 55 per game they managed against non-conference competition.BRILLIANT BODIE: Hume has connected on 38.8 percent of the 67 3-pointers he's attempted and has gone 8 for 27 over the last three games.
-He's also converted 50 percent of his foul shots this season.
+BIG SKY IMPROVEMENT: The Bears have scored 65.4 points per game and allowed 66 points per game in conference play so far.
+Those are both substantial improvements over the 59.3 points scored and 73 points given up per game to non-conference foes.BRILLIANT BODIE: Bodie Hume has connected on 38 percent of the 71 3-pointers he's attempted and has made 11 of 34 over the last five games.
+He's also converted 53.1 percent of his free throws this season.

+COLD SPELL: Idaho has lost its last three home games, scoring an average of 65.7 points while giving up 78.3.

-ASSIST DISTRIBUTION: The Vandals have recently converted buckets via assists more often than the Bears.
-Idaho has an assist on 47 of 84 field goals (56 percent) over its past three contests while Northern Colorado has assists on 25 of 68 field goals (36.8 percent) during its past three games.
+ASSIST DISTRIBUTION: The Vandals have recently used assists to create baskets more often than the Bears.
+Idaho has an assist on 41 of 76 field goals (53.9 percent) across its past three outings while Northern Colorado has assists on 31 of 69 field goals (44.9 percent) during its past three games.

-DID YOU KNOW: Northern Colorado has scored 63 points and allowed 68.8 points over its last five games.
-Idaho has averaged 66.2 points and given up 81.6 over its last five.
+RECENT GAMES: Idaho has averaged only 68.8 points per game over its last five games.
+The Vandals are giving up 80.6 points per game over that span.

 ———